 Earnings and dividends may be down substantially from the peak years of 2007/8, but things are not remotely as bad as they are at some of the other banks.

 And there are new plans for growth.
-The recently announced a 3-year plan to improve returns and position the company for new growth is now in full swing, and over the next few years we’ll find out if it’s working or not.
+The recently announced 3-year plan to improve returns and position the company for new growth is now in full swing, and over the next few years, we’ll find out if it’s working or not.

 So does the world’s second largest bank add up as an investment?

-But there’s more to investing than safety – most people want good returns too, from dividends, earnings growth and an increasing share price too.
-Speaking of share price, you can see a chart of the last 10 years below:
+But there’s more to investing than safety – most people want good returns as well, from dividends, earnings growth and an increasing share price.
+Speaking of share price, you can see a chart of the last ten years below:

-That’s not a great return for 10 years, although the dividend would have been some consolation.
-The point is that the market is now offering the chance to buy the same company, with about the same level of earnings and dividends, but for a substantially lower price than 10 years ago.
+That’s not a great return for ten years, although the dividend would have been some consolation.
+The point is that the market is now offering the chance to buy the same company, with about the same level of earnings and dividends, but for a substantially lower price than ten years ago.